billwheatley/provision-desktop/README.md

 ./provision-localhost.sh
 ```

-This script has the ability to automatically discover the following package managers and run the appropriate playbook, those are:

-* dnf
-* apt

 ### Optional Execution Options

 The script is designed to be run without any options however there are custom behaviors, you can use the `-h` option to see a current list of options: